-How to prepare for a pitch Competition?
+How to prepare for a pitch event?

 - Refine and streamline your pitch deck: Make sure your deck responds to the major questions that will be on your audience’s minds during your presentation.
 Address the issue, solution, market size, potential, competition, finances, marketing plan, team, and how you intend to use the funds.

 - Get your pitch reviewed by someone outside your company.
 Having your pitch deck analysed by someone who has seen hundreds of them can help you determine where the flaws are.
 At EC we have a professional team that takes charge of reviewing and advising people regarding their pitch decks.

 - Refine your deck again: Take the time to make the required modifications that you were instructed to make.
 Even though it’s tempting to attempt to get by with your present deck.

 - Rehearse your presentation: Most individuals underestimate the number of times they should practise before a pitch contest or presentation.
 Practise it as many times as necessary until you can go through it without questioning what will happen next.
 Therefore, you wont be focused on trying to recall your pitch and it will go a lot smoother.
 You’ll be more completely present in the moment and able to convey your enthusiasm.